3. Configuration¶

 The values available to configure are:

-optional value that allows the user to set a maximum number of threads for the internal ThreadPool
+specs supports a threads optional value that allows the user to set a maximum number of threads for the internal ThreadPool.

 This ThreadPool allows to limit the number of threads spawned by the application.